markmur/markmurray.blog/src/pages/blog/rate-limiter.md

 address.
 One bad actor can starve the others by sending too many requests.

 If a user is logged in, we could use their unique user ID to limit requests.
-If a user is NOT logged in,
+If a user is NOT logged in, we could use their IP address or a combination of identifiers to limit requests.

 ### Algorithms: Fixed window